FelixMarcus/wellbot/README.md

 [I JUST WANT TO GET GOING](#low-tech-quick-start)

-## Glossary

-I have attempted to use language based off of the Spotify model where possible:

-- **Squad**: a small autonomous team of member practitioners working on a shared problem (e.g. a two pizza team)
-- **Squad Lead**: a senior manager within the squad responsible for looking after the squad members
-- **Tribe**: a group of teams working in a similar field that interact with each other regularly
-- **Trio**: the senior management responsible for looking after the whole Tribe

 ## Why Would I Use This?

 Anyone managing a squad is aware that there is much that happens that they don't know about.
 Private feedback conversations, low grade grudges and pleasant moments all come and go behind closed doors.